 Prices and Pricing

 Over the past couple of weeks we have seen a steady depreciation of the Pound against the Euro.
-The exchange rate has just dropped to its lowest in nearly 12 months and in fact, has dropped much of this in the last week or two.
+The exchange rate has seen a steady decline and has just dropped to its lowest in nearly 12 months and in fact, has dropped much of this in the last week or two.

-This volatile movement and uncertainty, creates enormous pressures on our business as all our timber is imported from Europe.
+This volatile movement and uncertainty as a result of the Coronavirus, creates enormous pressures on our business and our employees.
+In addition to that, all our timber is imported from Europe.

 Over the years we have absorbed much of the fluctuation in exchange rates and have also been able to negotiate with timber suppliers due to our increased purchases.
-However, we have now got to the stage where no amount of increased timber requirements gives us room to manoeuvre with the suppliers, but all price movements are purely based around the currency changes.
+However, we have now got to the stage where no amount of increased timber requirements gives us room to manoeuvre with the suppliers, but all price movements are purely based around the currency changes and availability.

 Timber prices from Europe have soared by almost 30% in a year, according to newly-released figures in a report from Timber Trade Journal online via the TTF newsletter.